PriyaShrinithi/Titanic/README.md

     3. Fare: Low r value corresponding to Survived
     4. Ticket: Low r value corresponding to Survived
     5. Name: Low r value corresponding to Survived
-    6. Name_Title: This was originally created to contribute to the analyse the Survival rates of Nobility over the working class. r value corresponding to Survived
+    6. Name_Title: This was originally created to contribute to the analyse the Survival rates of Nobility over the working class.
+                    But it was later removed since the r value corresponding to Survived was lesser than expected
     7. Embarked: Low r value

+## Check train and test once again:
+  To check if the order and selection of train features and test features were the same.
+  When it was seen that they weren't, train features were switched to match test.

 ## Models and Observations:
   ### Random Forest Classifier:
     1. No major accuracy change in accuracy for depth, hence it is maintained as None.